AromaKitsune/Windows-XAML-Styles/README.md

 * Removed the MS 365 and OneDrive buttons from the System section
 * Changed the pill shaped search box to a rectangle shaped one
 * Made the network data usage indicator bars less eyesore with Dark theme
-* Made the (Bluetooth) device names wrap into multi-lines instead of ellipsis
+* Added an extra line for (Bluetooth) device names

 ## How to apply Custom XAML Styles